In symbolic first, Israeli fighter pilots train in Germany - RFI

 They were murdered "by a common enemy of Israel and Germany: terror", an Israeli air force officer who asked to be identified only as "Major T" told AFP.

-The German and Israeli jets will then continue on to nearby Dachau where they will fly low over the Nazi death camp that was built in 1933 and served as a model for other concentration camps.
+The German and Israeli jets then flew low over the Dachau site, which was built in 1933 and served as a model for other concentration camps.

 More than 40,000 Jews were killed at Dachau during World War II.